 When your hair becomes thinner, it’s often due to age.
 That said, you may be able to fix it with a doctor’s help.
 If these tricks for thin hair don’t do enough for you, set up an appointment.

 If you need a hair boost, try these handy suggestions.
+The right products can make a real difference in how you and others see your hair.
+You can adjust other points of your lifestyle to help your hair thicken up.
 With the right routine, you can achieve the thickness that you desire – even if you need to fake it.